 - Investment trusts listed on any stock exchange

-- UK government bonds, plus bonds issued by foreign governments
+- UK government bonds (gilts), and bonds issued by foreign governments

 - Unit trusts

 - Exchange traded funds (ETFs) traded on the London Stock Exchange or other European markets

 - Bank deposit accounts including non-Sterling accounts

 - Real estate investment trusts listed on any stock exchange

 Who should consider a Sipp?